lisongxu/CSCE156-Project-OOP/readme.md

 ### 2.4 Post View Window

 The *Post View Window* lists all the past posts (by all accounts) in the descending order of the time, and then asks the user to create a new post, log out of the current account, or quit the application.
-Below is a possible *Post View Window* with a total of 4 posts.
+Below is a possible *Post View Window* with a total of 4 posts when the current user is Bob.
 This window is displayed by calling `Views.postViewWindow()`.

 <p align="center">